devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Advantages of BLoC

 That’s all well and good, but why should you care?
-An application that follows the rules defined by the BLoC pattern will..
+An application that follows the rules defined by the BLoC pattern will…

-1.  have all it’s business logic in one place
+1.  have all its business logic in one place
 2.  have business logic that functions independently of the interface
 3.  have UI that can be changed without affecting the business Logic
 4.  have business logic that easily testable
-5.  rely on few rebuilds, as the UI only rebuilds when the state related to that UI changes
+5.  rely on few rebuilds, as the UI only rebuilds when the State related to that UI changes
-6.  have all it’s dependencies injectable
+6.  have all its dependencies injectable

 (Boelens 2019, 2018a; Savjolovs 2019; Soares 2018)

 ## Rules of the BLoC Pattern

-To gain those promised advanteges, you will have to follow these 8 rules Soares defined for the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE):
+To gain those promised advantages, you will have to follow these 8 rules Soares defined for the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE):

 #### Rules for the BLoCs

 1. Input/Outputs are simple **Sinks/Streams**
-2. All **dependencies** must be **injectable** and plattform agnostic
+2. All **dependencies** must be **injectable** and platform agnostic
 3.  **No platform branching**
       - No `if(IOS) then doThis()`
 4. The actual implementation can be whatever you want if you follow 1-3